 Our growing season is very short.
 It might just be 100 days, plus our summers tend to be on the cooler side.
 At the end of the short summer, there are usually still many green tomatoes.
 Thankfully, tomatoes ripen nicely after already being harvested.
 Here is how to ripen green tomatoes indoors.

 Why pick green tomatoes

-When the weather gets cooler and there are only about two weeks of frost-free weather in the forecast, there are two reasons why it makes sense to pick the most mature green tomatoes.
+When the weather gets cooler and there are only about two weeks of frost-free weather in the forecast, it makes sense to pick the most mature green tomatoes.
 With most mature, we mean those that are done growing, and just starting to turn color.
 When the skin turns from dull green to somehow translucent.
 Why?

 - We want to make sure we get all the best big tomatoes without any frostbite or damage.
 These tomatoes have the best chance to ripen indoors.

 - We want to give the plant a signal to ripen the remaining tomatoes as soon as possible.
-Picking the biggest and the flowers and growing points helps.
+Picking the biggest fruit helps.

 How to protect tomatoes from frost

 Since there are always some tomatoes left that are too green to pick, you can protect the plant from cold and frost.
 However, as I mentioned above, we do harvest everything that is mature enough to ripen indoors before there is a danger of frost.

 A Plant Protection Blanket is my favorite way to protect plants from frost, it is light weighted and can be left on for days if needed.
 You can cover a tomato bed with it, or wrap an individual plant.
 Mature tomato plants can also easily be covered with an old bedding sheet.
 Just make sure to take that off as soon as the sun is up in the morning.

 If there was more frost than you expected and the plants did freeze even under a cover, the fruits are still edible but will not store for after-ripening.

 How to ripen green tomatoes